Skip to main content

 4/ The fix wasn't going backwards.
 We built a modular monolith — same domain boundaries, same clean interfaces, zero network hops between modules.

-5/ Result: Deploy time dropped 76%.
+5/ Result: deploy time dropped 76%.
 Integration tests went from 30% flaky to 2%.
 Infrastructure cost fell $18K/month.

 Newsletter Blurb